 Things To Know

-- Location: The route begins along Idaho 77 at Albion south to the Connor Creek Junction, and continues south through Elba and Almo and the scenic City of Rocks National Reserve.
-From the Reserve, the route follows Birch Creek to the City of Oakley and the Oakley Historic District where it joins Idaho 27.
+- Location: Beginning along Idaho 77 at Albion, head south to the Connor Creek Junction and continue south through Elba, Almo and the scenic City of Rocks National Reserve.
+The route then follows Birch Creek to Oakley, where it joins Idaho 27.

-- Attractions include Albion Valley, Pomerelle Ski Area, Castle Rocks State Park, and City of Rocks National Reserve.
+- Attractions: Pomerelle Ski Area, Castle Rocks State Park, City of Rocks National Reserve and Oakley Historic District.